Supporting & Affirming LGBTQ+ and Nonbinary Students

 Discrimination based on sexual orientation or gender identity is rooted in sex stereotypes and prohibited by Title IX and the Pennsylvania Human Relations Act.
 Students of color who identify as LGBTQ+ too often face both racism and sexism and receive the least intervention and support from school staff.

-What We’re Fighting: Discrimination in Students’ Access to Bathrooms and Sports Teams, Refusal to Respect Pronouns, Banning Pride Flags, Don’t Say Gay Laws
+Anti-LGBTQ+ Discrimination in Pennsylvania: Students’ Access to Bathrooms and Sports Teams, Refusal to Respect Pronouns, Banning Pride Flags, Don’t Say Gay Laws

 Students have the right to use school bathroom facilities and play on school sports teams aligned with their gender identity.

-HB 972 and SB 1191 (2022) were bills in the Pennsylvania legislature that would single out transgender athletes for discrimination by denying them the ability to play on teams that align with their gender identity.
+HB 972 and SB 1191 (2022) were bills in the Pennsylvania legislature that would have singled out transgender athletes for discrimination by denying them the ability to play on teams that align with their gender identity.
 Federal courts have found that discrimination based on gender identity and expression violates Title IX and similar bans have already been struck down by federal courts.
-HB 972 was approved by the General Assembly in June and vetoed by Gov. Wolf on July 8, 2022.
+HB 972 was approved by the General Assembly in June 2022 and vetoed by former Gov. Wolf on July 8, 2022.

 School districts are taking up policies targeting transgender youth.
-On July 14, 2022, the Hempfield School District approved a transgender sports ban over vigorous parent and community opposition, and other districts are considering similar bans.
+On July 14, 2022, the Hempfield School District approved a transgender sports ban over vigorous parent and community opposition.
+Other districts are considering similar bans.

 Schools have an obligation to support transgender students and work with children to safely share their gender identity with family